SovaNetwork/sova-reth/README.md

 ### For Operators (WIP)

-Operators can join the Testnet by staking Testnet Sova and syncing the historical chain data.
-For more information on how to join the Testnet as an operator view our [Operator Guide]() in the docs.
-This guide will run you through starting a VM, installing the EigenLayer CLI, registering as an operator, and running the Sova validator.
+Operators are free to join the testnet and sync their own historical chain data from genesis.
+For more information on how to join the Testnet as an operator view our [Operator Guide](https://docs.sova.io/node-operators/running-sova) in the docs.

 ### Devnet